 - Kidney disease.
 A decline in kidney function can cause some dog’s breath to have the odor of ammonia.

-The best way to make bad breath go way in your dog is to identify and treat the underlying problem that is causing the bad breath.
-You can sometimes identify the cause of your dog’s bad breath by the following:
+The best way to make bad breath go away is to identify and treat the underlying problem that is causing the bad breath.
+Often, you can identify the cause of your dog’s bad breath by noting the following:

-- Has your dog eaten anything abnormal such as compost?
+- Has your dog eaten anything abnormal, such as compost?
 A dead animal carcass?
-Got into the litter box?
+Gotten into the litter box?
 Trash?

 - Is your dog vomiting?
 Not eating?
 Losing weight?

 If you notice any abnormalities in your dog, please see your veterinarian.
-Many of the dental problems can be very painful.
-If you don’t notice any problems but are still worried about your dog’s bad breath, make an appointment and allow your veterinarian to examine your dog and evaluate for possible underlying problems.
+An abscessed tooth can be very painful.
+If you don’t notice any problems, but are still worried about your dog’s bad breath, make an appointment and allow your veterinarian to examine your dog and evaluate for possible underlying problems.